cloudbearings/jresponder/README.md

 * Follow the first two steps above - this is important as it downloads the jar files you need.
 Otherwise Eclipse ain't gonna be able to do nothi'n.
 * Import each of these three Eclipse projects: jresponder-deps, jresponder, jresponder-web
 * You might need to right click -> refresh (or F5) on each of those for it show all files changes.
 * Now you can build and run the webapp using the normal Eclipse Tomcat deployment steps.
-(You know - show servers, create a server if not done already, add/remove the web project to it, and press the little play button)
+(You know - show servers, create a server if not done already, add/remove the web project to it, and press the little play button)  This normally gives you something you can hit at: http://localhost:8080/jresponder-web/
+* The default config expects a MySQL server running on localhost with database, user and password each named "jresponder".
+The app will generate the database schema automatically using the Hibernate "create" autoddl option.
+This is obviously just a default development setup.

 # Roadmap